-Here Rich explains the images over and over again, in case you didn’t get it the first three times.
-She works very hard to make sure you know exactly where she’s going with the poem.
+Here Rich is explaining the joke in writing, so to speak, over and over again, in case you didn’t get it the first three times.
+She’s writing theme with a heavy touch to make sure you know exactly where she’s going with the poem.
 In this case, I can let it go (I guess!) because the image works with the story that the poet is telling.
 Wedding bands, hands, etc. all tie into the symbolism of a woman feeling trapped in a marriage.

 There are times when writers are just as insistent about images, however, and the image isn’t successful to begin with, like my lame vampire joke.
 This is something to watch out for in your own work.
-If you catch yourself trying a little too hard to CONVEY THE PERFECT-EST THING EVER to the reader, you may be picking either the wrong image or something so specific that it’s not going to be resonant enough.
+If you catch yourself dipping into explanatory writing, you may be picking either the wrong image or something so specific that it’s not going to be resonant enough.

 Avoid Heavy-Handed Imagery